michaldudek/genry/README.md

 - Run `$ composer create-project michaldudek/genry-project suchwebsite -s dev` to start a Genry project in `suchwebsite` dir.
 - Use  [Twig templates](http://twig.sensiolabs.org/) to create your website.
 - Put all your templates inside `_templates` directory.
-- Run `$ php genry generate` to generate static HTML files.
+- Run `$ php bin/genry generate` to generate static HTML files.
 - In templates:
     - When including/extending templates refer to them relative to the `_templates` dir, e.g. `{{ include "subdir/content.html.twig" }}` for including `_templates/subdir/content.html.twig`.
     - Use `{{ stylesheet('assets/css/global.css') }}` and `{{ javascript('assets/js/global.js') }}` to add CSS and JS files and `{{ stylesheets() }}` and `{{ javascripts() }}` to output them to make sure their URL is always correct and relative to the generated page